bobtail-dev/bobtail-storage/README.md

 respectively.
 Under the hood, these are powered by two reactive [SrcMap objects](http://yang.github.io/reactive-coffee/api.html#rx-namespace).

-In addition, reactive-storage automatically serializes and deserializes JSON objects for storage and retrieval.
+In addition, reactive-storage automatically serializes and deserializes numbers, booleans, nulls, and JSON objects and arrays for storage and retrieval.

 ## Installation
 To install reactive-storage, simply run `bower install reactive-storage`.